 Our model agreements can help you when negotiating and bargaining with managers or employers on behalf of UNISON members.

-- Model agreement on trade union facility time [Word document]
+- Model facility time agreement [Word document]

 - Model apprenticeship agreement [Word document]